Rape victim moved to act after hearing man abused another

 "I battle every day with the fact that I have to live with mental illness," she said.
 "I wish that I could turn it off and live a 'normal' life."

-Kendall, who lives outside Hawke's Bay, said she cannot return to her home region without having panic attacks.
+Kendall, who lives outside Hawke's Bay, said she could not return to her home region without having panic attacks.

 "Robin is an abuser, a manipulator, a narcissistic and arrogant man.
 I don't think Robin will ever truthfully and remorsefully face what he has done.
 Robin lives in an absolute fantasy world," Kendall told the court.